FatemaNabila98/CSE499B_Section-07/dataset/chatbotnlu.md

 - provide me the information of [Prof. Dr. Azizul Bari]
 - [Prof. Dr. Azizul Bari]

+- can I get the address  of  [Dr. Md.
+Arif Hossain]
+- what is the address of [Dr. Md.
+Arif Hossain]
+- give me information [Dr. Md.
+Arif Hossain]
+- provide me the information of [Dr. Md.
+Arif Hossain]
+- [Dr. Md.
+Arif Hossain]

+- can I get the address  of  [Prof. Dr. Md.
+Ehteshamul Hoque]
+- what is the address of [Prof. Dr. Md.
+Ehteshamul Hoque]
+- give me information [Prof. Dr. Md.
+Ehteshamul Hoque]
+- provide me the information of [Prof. Dr. Md.
+Ehteshamul Hoque]
+- [Prof. Dr. Md.
+Ehteshamul Hoque]

+- can I get the address  of  [Dr. M Safiul Alam]
+- what is the address of [Dr. M Safiul Alam]
+- give me information [Dr. M Safiul Alam]
+- provide me the information of [Dr. M Safiul Alam]
+- [Dr. M Safiul Alam]

+- can I get the address  of  [Dr. Mahbubul Alam]
+- what is the address of [Dr. Mahbubul Alam]
+- give me information [Dr. Mahbubul Alam]
+- provide me the information of [Dr. Mahbubul Alam]
+- [Dr. Mahbubul Alam]

 - can I get the address  of  [Dr. Khalifa Mahmud Tarik]
 - what is the address of [Dr. Khalifa Mahmud Tarik]
 - give me information [Dr. Khalifa Mahmud Tarik]
 - provide me the information of [Dr. Khalifa Mahmud Tarik]
 - [Dr. Khalifa Mahmud Tarik]

+- can I get the address  of  [Dr. Md.
+Shaukat Ali]
+- what is the address of [Dr. Md.
+Shaukat Ali]
+- give me information [Dr. Md.
+Shaukat Ali]
+- provide me the information of [Dr. Md.
+Shaukat Ali]
+- [Dr. Md.
+Shaukat Ali]

 - can I get the address  of  [Prof. Dr. Qamruzzaman Chowdhury]